TingtingS123/Robust-Prediction-Intervals-for-Valuation-of-Large-Portfolios-of-Variable-Annuities/README.md

 pip3 install numpy
 ```

-### How to use mpi4y
+### How to employ mpi4py for executing programs in parallel

 Utilizing mpi4py for parallel processing of large datasets is crucial for enhancing computational efficiency and saving time. mpi4py is a Python library based on the Message Passing Interface (MPI) that enables programs to run in parallel across multiple processors.
 This parallel execution allows for the division of tasks across multiple computing nodes, accelerating the processing and analysis of data.

-the following SBATCH directives are used to configure the job's resource requirements and runtime environment:
+The following SBATCH directives are used to configure the job's resource requirements and runtime environment:

 #SBATCH --job-name=bootstrap assigns a unique name to the job for easier identification.
 #SBATCH --nodes=4 specifies the job will use four computing nodes.